What can you take away from Cambridge University Virtual Open Days?

 5. Depth over breadth.

-This was the answer given in relation to Personal Statements, but the same logic applies to all areas of your application.
+This is the answer given in relation to Personal Statements, but the same logic applies to all areas of your application.

 The tutors reading your statement see much more value in picking out a certain experience or placement than truly reflecting on the time you spent there.